 In many projects, especially smaller projects, skills might need to overlap in order to fully utilize the individual skillsets available to you.
 The tension comes when there is a need for a specific specialism or technical skill set in order to complete a given task.
 In these cases, the more generalist skill sets of a project team may not be able to fill the gap.

 It is the role of the project manager to balance a multi-skilled team with a more specialized one.
-This will involve thorough planning and the management of the project in stages (another PRINCE2 principle) so as to fully understand where and when specific skillsets will be required and what other stages will be dependent on this.
+This will involve thorough planning and stages of project management to fully understand where specific skillsets will be required and what other stages will be dependent on this.

-In some instances, it may be necessary to outsource or bring in external specialist help, but this presents its own set of challenges, not least in getting the budget signoff required.
+In some instances, it may be necessary to outsource, but this presents its own set of challenges, not least in getting the budget signoff required.

-Project management requires a structure and framework, but it also requires flexibility in order to adapt to any given environment and the unique challenges they pose.
+Project management tools include a structure and framework, but flexibility is also a project requirement for adapting any given environment and the unique challenges they pose.
 A key determinant of success, however, will always be the proper definition of roles and responsibilities.
 Getting this right from the outset will make for a smoother journey, where everyone involved is engaged and in the loop.